Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Key Techniques: -Lie Derivations

-In light of \cite[Remark 1]{WangWangDu}, we need to make a reasonable deformation for the related mapping.
-Let us transform the $3$-Lie derivation in Proposition \ref{xxsec3.1} into another much more simpler $3$-Lie derivation, see Proposition \ref{xxsec3.6}.
-For this purpose, we will prove that the $3$-linear mapping $\kappa:{\mathcal G}\times {\mathcal G}\times {\mathcal G}\longrightarrow {\mathcal G}$ defined in Proposition \ref{xxsec3.6} is an extremal 3-derivation of a generalized matrix algebra $\mathcal{G}=\left[
+The proof of Remark \ref{xxsec3.6} is essentially identical with that of \cite[Remark 1]{WangWangDu}, and is therefore omitted here.
+The object defined therein $\nu$ continues to be referred to as an extremal $n$-derivation.
+By invoking of \cite[Remark 1]{WangWangDu} again, we can make a reasonable deformation for the related mapping.
+Let us transform the $3$-Lie derivation in Proposition \ref{xxsec3.1} into another much more simpler $3$-Lie derivation, see Proposition \ref{xxsec3.7} in below.
+For this purpose, we will prove that the $3$-linear mapping $\kappa:{\mathcal G}\times {\mathcal G}\times {\mathcal G}\longrightarrow {\mathcal G}$ defined in Proposition \ref{xxsec3.7} is an extremal 3-derivation of a generalized matrix algebra $\mathcal{G}=\left[

 \right]. $